PapaIL/WindowsMosquittoFiles/README.md

     Or C) run services.msc, scroll down,
         right mouse click on Mosquitto Broker, and use a left mouse click to choose start.

-A) and C) will show you that it started running.
+A) and C) will show you that the mosquitto service started running.

-      One more thing, test that Mosquitto is working ...
+      One more thing, test that Mosquitto is truly working ...

-In the search box of Windows Start Button or Cortana, enter cmd twice. on the screen, open 2 side by side command line windows.
+In the search box of Windows Start Button or Cortana, enter cmd twice ... to open 2 command line windows on the screen.
+Arrange them side by side.

 In one cmd window enter: "C:\Program Files (x86)\mosquitto\mosquitto_sub" -h 127.0.0.1 -t house/#
-    (subscribes to any message in the topic "house"
-       In window 2, to publish a message in the topic "house" enter:
+    (subscribes to any message published in the topic "house") In window 2, to publish a message in the topic "house" enter:
 "C:\Program Files (x86)\mosquitto\mosquitto_pub" -h 127.0.0.1 -m "Mosquitto MQTT Message Service is working" -t house/test -d